17 Testing modules

 })

-Inside testServer(), if we’re testing a module function that collects the reactive values, we need to wrap those values in reactive() in the args() argument: 4
+We’re going to break the contents of testServer() down sequentially based on what we saw in the interactive debugger and the functionality of mod_scatter_display_server.
+We know we’re testing a module function that collects the reactive values, so we need to wrap those values in reactive() in the args() argument: 4

 shiny::testServer(